HOW TO CURE SHINGLES

 Ongoing treatment

 If you have pain that persists longer than a month after your shingles rash heals, your doctor may diagnose postherpetic neuralgia (PHN), the most common complication of shingles.
 PHN can cause pain for months or years.
-It affects 10 to 15 out of 100 people who experience shingles.3 Treatment to reduce the pain of postherpetic neuralgia includes:
+It affects 10 to 15 out of 100 people who experience shingles.3 Treatment to reduce the pain of postherpetic neuralgia includes:- Antidepressant medicines, such as a tricyclic antidepressant (for example, amitriptyline).

 Treatment if the condition gets worse

-• Herpes zoster ophthalmicus camera is a rash on the forehead, cheek, nose, and around one eye, which could threaten your sight.
+- Herpes zoster ophthalmicus is a rash on the forehead, cheek, nose, and around one eye, which could threaten your sight.
 You should seek prompt treatment from an ophthalmologist for this condition.
 Treatment may include rest, cool compresses, and antiviral medicines.

 0 comments: